We are thrilled to welcome Father Albert Bahhuth as our new Pastor, effective July 1st!

 Dear Parishioners and Friends of Holy Family,

-We have just heard from the Archdiocese of Los Angeles the name of Holy Family’s new priest pastor.
+We have just heard from the Archdiocese of Los Angeles the name of Holy Family’s new Pastor.
 I am delighted to share with you that Fr.
 Albert Bahhuth will be joining Holy Family on July 1st.

 Many of you know Fr.
 Albert as the former Vicar General/Moderator of the Curia of the Archdiocese, who stepped down from his role last September.
 Prior to his role as Vicar General, Fr.
 Albert pastored two parishes: St. Finbar in Burbank and St. Kateri Tekakwitha in Santa Clarita.
 He has been on sabbatical for the past year.